 02

 DETAILED INFORMATION

 - 20 Thermal bridge free and airtight

 - 22 Passive House windows

 - 24 Superior ventilation

-- 26 Passive House not just for houses
+- 26 A multitude of possibilities

-- 31 Local authorities take action
+- 27 Local authorities take action

+- 28 Insulation matters

+- 30 A pleasant working environment

-- 32 Retrofit for the future
+- 32 Retrofit for the future, EnerPHit standard

+- 36 Young at heart ... over 25 years of Passive House living comfort

-- 40 Efficiency the key to green building
+- 38 Efficiency the key to green building

+- 40 Passive House and renewables a perfect combination!

-- 44 Wide-ranging benefits, minimal cost
+- 42 Wide-ranging benefits, minimal cost

-- 46 Quality is fundamental
+- 44 Quality is fundamental

-- 47 Easy comfort
+- 45 Passive House user experiences

 Thermal bridge free and airtight Stopping energy leaks Building envelopes consist not only of "unbroken" construction elements like walls, roofs, and ceilings, but also include edges, corners, connections, and penetrations.
 Energy can pass though these points in the building much more easily than throughout the rest of the building envelope, a phenomenon known as thermal bridging.
-Preventing thermal bridges is one of the most efficient energy savings measures there is.
+Preventing thermal bridges is one of the most efficient energy saving measures there is.
 Observing some simple rules can help reduce losses caused by such thermal bridging.
-For example, a balcony formed by simply extending a concrete ceiling inevitably leads to additional heat losses because it penetrates the insulation layer and thus allows heat to pass.
+For example, a balcony formed by simply extending a concrete ceiling inevitably leads to additional heat losses because it penetrates through the insulation layer and thus allows heat to escape.
 In such cases, the use of a thermal break element must be planned to minimise this effect.
 One possible solution would be to affix a free-standing balcony to the façade.
 Passive House emphasises thermal bridge free construction whenever possible.
 The aim is to reduce thermal bridge effects to the point that they are so insignificant, they no longer need to be taken into account in calculations.
 Many products, developed especially for this purpose, are now available on the market.
 Stopping air leaks Ensuring that the building envelope is airtight reduces the risk of structural damage.
 Airtight buildings can be achieved through careful planning and intelligent solutions such as full interior plastering, the use of sheeting, reinforced building paper, or wood composite boards.
 Quality workmanship and the proper installation of all airtight building components such as windows and doors are also important.
 02 The airtight layer in a Passive House (green line) seamlessly encloses a building's thermal envelope.
 It should be possible to draw a continuous line of airtightness without ever lifting your pencil.
 For each detail, the materials to be used and the connections to be made should be defined during the planning phase.
 A similar pencil rule also applies to the thermal bridge free insulation layer (yellow).
 Unavoidable penetrations should involve components and materials with minimal thermal conductivity.